BakerSmithA/c--compiler/README.md

 }
 ```

-Compiles to the assembly below.
+This compiles to the assembly below.
 Line 1 moves the value `1` into `r0`, i.e. storing the representation of `True` in `r0`.
 Line 2 checks whether the value stored in `r0` is false.
 If it is, the body of the if-statement will be skipped and execution will branch to the label `.0`, i.e. the end of the program.
 If the value stored in `r0` is True, then the branch will not be taken and execution will continue to lines 3 and 4 which print out the value of `r0`.

 This assembly code could be optimised to remove the branch and simply exit, however, performing no optimisations made it easier to produce test programs for the [Processor Simulator](https://github.com/BakerSmithA/processor_sim).